nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes a new command.
 ![Activity diagram for a new command](images/JJIMYParserActivityDiagram.png)

+#### Parser validation
+Validation of fields through regex are moved out of the model classes and into their own classes.

+Apart from regex, validation is also done through looking up of the model to ensure that no invalid links to other model classes (E.g. an order linking to a non-existing Dish) happens.

 #### Data consistency